NaufalFiqri/Mental_health_chatbot/PMP-PLAN/D-PROJECT_EXECUTION.md

 <br>Flowchart of Implementing the Chatbot
 ![alt text](https://github.com/NaufalFiqri/Mental_health_chatbot/blob/main/src/images/Flowchart_Implementation.png)

-<b>Description of the project coding and implementation
+Description of the project coding and implementation

 First, we install required libraries and packages in order to use their functions.
 The libraries and packages are as follows: numpy = =1.18.1 torch torchvision torchaudio nltk = = 3.7

 Intents,json is a training data which have different intents.
 Each intents have different tags, patterns, and responses.
 Thus, whenever new sentences come in, the bot will classify it in one of these tags and takes the corresponding response.
 ![alt text](https://github.com/NaufalFiqri/Mental_health_chatbot/blob/main/src/images/Intents1.png)